-Whether you are greeting people in person, over the phone, online, or just signing an email, using a special phrase acknowledges the importance of theseason and expresses your special good wishes for the other person at such a time.
+Whether you are greeting people in person, over the phone, online, or just signing an email, using a special phrase acknowledges the importance of theseason and expresses your good wishes for the other person.

 You can learn more about terms to use during the High Holidays in the ReformJudaism.org glossary.